 - If you are using meats, brown them first to intensify the flavors and share the flavorful rendered fat will all the other ingredients.
 Add them towards the beginning of the process.

-- Add any seafood at the end of the process.
+- Add the seafood at the end of the process.
 Seafood will be influenced by the other flavors and add their unique dimension, but most seafood cooks very quickly and only needs a short time.

 All this being said, I remind you that there are no rules, these are just basics.
-If you think politics are heated, try to tell a Creole cook what she should put in her gumbo.
+If you think politics are heated, try to tell a Cajun or Creole cook what she should put in her gumbo.
 Tomatoes?
 Thick dark roux or light thin roux?
 Okra?
 File’?
 Mix seafood with meat?
 These are just a few of the variables you will encounter.

 Here’s What You Need